 D. Ecological Survey

-1. No later than 120 days prior to the initiation of clearing activities within the gas pipeline lateral right-of-way, an ecological survey shall be conducted to identify the presence of threatened or endangered species (plants and animals), as defined in the SCA in Tables 2.3.6.9 and 2.3.6.10, in the right-of-way based on range and habitat.
+1. No later than 120 days prior to the initiation of clearing activities within the gas pipeline lateral Right-of-Way, an ecological survey shall be conducted to identify the presence of threatened or endangered species (plants and animals), as defined in the SCA in Tables 2.3.6.9 and 2.3.6.10, in the Right-of-Way based on range and habitat.
 This survey shall also identify the location of any wading bird colonies.
 Results of this survey shall be submitted to the Hillsborough County Administrator and the Hillsborough County EPC at the same time the survey results are submitted to the Florida DEP and FWC.
 If it is determined that any of those species will be adversely affected by the construction of the pipeline lateral, the Licensee shall consult with DEP, the County and FWC to determine the appropriate steps to be taken to avoid, minimize, mitigate or otherwise appropriately deal with, any adverse impact to resources within those agencies' respective jurisdictions.
 The results of this survey shall be considered sufficient to meet the submission requirements of Hillsborough County's land alteration standards review.

 2. Procedure for Review